Controversy. Praise. Vitriol. Adulation.

 The Announcement: Nike chooses Colin Kaepernick as Brand Ambassador

-Kaepernick, a lightning rod due to his protest of the National Anthem and police brutality, had maintained a relationship with the brand since the controversy first sparked—albeit one that had seemingly grown dormant in past months.
-A prominent image featured a black and white portrait of the Kaepernick above the phrase “Believe in something, even if it means sacrificing everything.”
+Kaepernick, a lightning rod due to his protest of the national anthem and police brutality, had maintained a relationship with the brand since the controversy first sparked — albeit one that had seemingly grown dormant in past months.
+A prominent image featured a black-and-white portrait of Kaepernick above the phrase “Believe in something, even if it means sacrificing everything.”

-Immediately, both sides converge on the battlefields of social media, armed with posts and brandishing “likes,” ready for war.
+Immediately, both sides converge on the battlefields of social media, armed with posts and brandishing "likes," ready for war.
 Volume skyrockets, the current of polarizing opinions gradually pulls more passive voices into the fray.
-Hashtag’s #Nike and #JustDoIT vs. #nikeboycott and #boycottnike serving as points on the scoreboard of public opinion.
+Hashtags #Nike and #JustDoIt versus #nikeboycott and #boycottnike serving as points on the scoreboard of public opinion.
 At the end of the day, mentions would number over 2.7MM.

 Polarizing takes are lobbed from influencers on both sides of the fence with celebrities and politicians stoking the fires on each side.

-Serena Williams – Future Tennis HOFer– “Especially proud to be a part of the Nike family today. #justdoit”
+Serena Williams – Future Tennis Hall of Famer– “Especially proud to be a part of the Nike family today. #justdoit”

 Donald Trump – President of the United States “Just like the NFL, whose ratings have gone WAY DOWN, Nike is getting absolutely killed with anger and boycotts"

-Overall, sentiment was slightly negative at 14 percent, a lift of 7 percent over positive expressions at 7 percent.
+Overall, sentiment was slightly negative at 14%, a lift of 7% over positive expressions at 7%.
 A vast majority, though, seemingly remaining on the sidelines.

-At the first sign of gathering storm clouds, investors fearing the worst, started heading for cover.
-Nike’s stock starts dropping, finally landing with a thud at $79.60— a 3.6 percent drop from opening the morning at 82.29.
+At the first sign of gathering storm clouds, investors, fearing the worst, started heading for cover.
+Nike's stock starts dropping, finally landing with a thud at $79.60 — a 3.6% drop from opening the morning at $82.29.